-3.4 Net Debt
+3.4 Net Cash/(Debt)

-Net debt is calculated as total debt adjusted for unamortized, deferred, financing charges less cash and cash equivalents and short-term investments at the end of the reporting period.
+Net cash/(debt) is calculated as total debt adjusted for unamortized, deferred, financing charges less cash and cash equivalents and short-term investments at the end of the reporting period.
 This metric is used by management to measure the Group's debt leverage.
 The Group considers that in addition to conventional measures prepared in accordance with IFRS, net debt is useful to evaluate the Group's performance.